rgrannell1/polonium/README.md

 #### - Master Password

-You must not use your master password anywhere it may be compromised; if your master password is compromised, all polonium-derived passwords will also be cracked.
+You must not use your master password anywhere it might be compromised; if your master password is known to an attacker, all polonium-derived passwords can also be cracked easily.

 A good, XKCD-approved method of making a master password is to take you favourite large dictionary - for example the Oxford English Dictionary - and choose five